By Amanda Hamman

 If you enjoy history, Adena Mansion is a must!
 It’s the 2,000-acre estate of Thomas Worthington (1773-1827), sixth governor of Ohio and one of the state’s first United States Senators.
 The estate includes the mansion house, five outbuildings, and formal gardens.
 The mansion house, completed in 1806-1807, has been restored to look much as it did when the Worthington family lived there, including many original Worthington family furnishings.

 Also, looking east from the north lawn of the mansion, you can see across the Scioto River Valley to the Logan Range.
 This view was the inspiration for the Great Seal of the State of Ohio.
+A Museum and Visitor Center features exhibits that use the stories of people connected to Adena to give visitors a picture of life in Ohio in the early 1800s as well as classrooms, meeting and rental space.
 You can watch a virtual tour of the Mansion and Gardens here.

 Grab a coffee from Paper City Coffee or Rōst